open-game-collective/cast-kit/README.md

 // Create a client
 const castClient = createCastClient({
-  host: 'your-game-domain.com', // Your game's domain
-});
+  host: 'triviajam.tv', // Domain where your Cast Router service is running });

 // In your React component